My Ancestral Chart

 to the early 1800’s.

 On the Murphy half, I have been able to trace back to Matthew and Catherine Murphy, and Miles and Jane Murphy, who were probably born before 1810 in Enniscorthy, Ireland.
-On the Bogner half of the chart, I have been able to trace back to Friedrich Bittlingmeier, born in the German state of Baden around 1720, and Thomas Homberger, who was born in the early part of the 17th Century in the Germany state of Hessen.
+On the Bogner half of the chart, I have been able to trace back to Friedrich Bittlingmeier, born in the German state of Baden around 1720, and Thomas Homberger, who was born in the early part of the 17th Century in the German state of Hessen.

 It is very difficult to go beyond this timeline because very few, if any, civil records exist before 1820 in Germany or Ireland.
 To go further back, I will have to find church records that recorded births, marriages and deaths.
 Dealing with the church, especially in Europe, for such ancient information is daunting, if not impossible.
 Very recently, however, I have had some limited success with early church records, thanks to Tom and Kathryn Peters.